ShepherXD/ShepherXD/README.md

 This is a web application that allows users to upload and manage cat photos.
 I integrated LLM to automatically analyze the image and identify the cat breed.

-* **Goal:** To solve a real-life need for organizing pet photos with intelligent tagging.
+* **Goal:** To solve a real-life need for organizing pet photos with intelligent classification.
 * **Key Features:** **AI-based classification on cat breeds** from uploaded images, powered by **prompt engineered LLM** calling.

 <img width="2277" height="1641" alt="demo" src="https://github.com/user-attachments/assets/aedcee14-9a43-4e5a-b0e6-f06a889ec726" />